ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

 In the presence of this adversary, Prio provides two important properties for computing an aggergation function F:

 1. Privacy.
-The adversary learns only the output of F computed over all client inputs, and nothing else.
+The aggregators and collector learn only the output of F computed over all client inputs, and nothing else.
 1. Robustness.
-The adversary can influence the output of F only by reporting false (untruthful) input.
+As long as the aggregators execute the input-validation protocol correctly, a malicious client can skew the output of F only by reporting false (untruthful) input.
 The output cannot be influenced in any other way.

 There are several additional constraints that a Prio deployment must satisfy in order to achieve these goals: